Antarctida/box/README.md

 **Installing The Vagrant Box**

-Once VirtualBox / VMware and Vagrant have been installed, you should add the `phalconphp/xenial64` box to your Vagrant installation using the following command in your terminal.
+Once VirtualBox and Vagrant have been installed, you should add the `phalconphp/xenial64` box to your Vagrant installation using the following command in your terminal.
 It will take a few minutes to download the box, depending on your Internet connection speed: